Striped Blandford/Znajek jets from advection of small scale magnetic field: Discussion

 \citet{Uzdensky2008} propose that the formation of loop structures with sizes significantly larger than the AD height is possible by reconnection in the disc corona, supporting our (simplified) setup.
 Our analysis suggests a broad range of loop areas around $l\times h\approx 7.4 \,r_g^2$ for an optimal process efficiency during the accretion of magnetic loops from a counter-rotating AD (see Figure~\ref{fig:Counter_Average}).
 We also find indications of a significant decrease of the process efficiency for both very small ($\simeq l\times h\approx 1.7\, r_g^2$) and large ($\simeq l\times h\approx 32.1\, r_g^2$) loop cross-sectional areas.

 The accretion of magnetic flux tubes from co-rotating AD models extracts energy from the central BH much less efficiently.
 The time-evolution of magnetic fields recurrently establishes configurations in which all field lines emerging from the BH connect to the AD \citep[as in the equilibrium solutions of, e.g.][]{Uzdensky2005, Mahlmann2018,Yuan2019a,Yuan2019}.
 The resulting transport of angular momentum from the BH to the AD combined with the (artificial) magneto-rotational energy extraction from our (simple) disc model (appendix~\ref{sec:faraday_disc}) gradually distorts the UAL of the disc throughout the simulations.
 However, besides the negative feedback of these effects on the transport of energy from the BH to infinity, when field lines open up in the polar regions (cf. Figure~\ref{fig:counter_bpbrco}), peak efficiencies of $\epsilon\approx 0.2$ are reached.
-This happens even for loops of width $l=2\,r_g\lesssim 2\times(r_{\rm ISCO}-r_+)$, i.e. with a loop size smaller than the critical value, $l_{\rm crit}\simeq 3.2\, r_g$ estimated by \cite{Parfrey2015}.
-However, the smaller value of $l_{\rm crit}$ suggested by our models does not invalidate the qualitative claim of \citet{Parfrey2015}, since (i) the efficiency of the BZ process is significantly reduced (compared to retrograde discs), and (ii) we evaluate the process efficiency by examining the Poynting flux emerging from the BH horizon, not at large distances from the source.
-It is beyond the scope of this paper to asses whether the value of the critical loop width is $l_{\rm crit}\simeq r_{\rm ISCO}-r_+$ for various reasons: It would require modifying the AD setup in co-rotating models, so that the disc height be much smaller than $r_{\rm ISCO}$ (as required for thin ADs).
-Also, our simplified setup for co-rotating ADs is not optimally suited to explore models with larger values of $a^*$ (appendix~\ref{sec:faraday_disc}).
-Finally, due to the numerical diffusion far away from the BH we would need to increase our resolution significantly in these regions to properly track energy flows towards infinity.